gnome-terminator/docs/source/preferences.rst

   in the profile, or the default user shell.

   .. note:: If you place an entry here note that there is no ``bash`` or
             other shell underneath it.

+            If your application needs a shell (i.e. mutt misbehaves if run without bash) then run your command inside a ``bash`` session with:

+            ``bash -ic <command>``

             When the command ends, there is no chance to drop to a shell or other program.
-This can be worked around by using the shell line seperator ``;`` and a following ``bash`` command.
+This can be worked around by using the shell line seperator ``;`` and a following ``bash`` command:

+            ``bash -ic <command>; bash``

+            However, note that the second bash will have no connection to the details of the bash the command ran under.
+This means no environment variables, or return codes are carried over.

 **Working directory**